Scienthusiast/NEUROPSYDIA/README.md

 #### Execute Neuropsydia :

-1) Download the Neuropsydia folder from this github and place it whenever you want (USB keys can be a good place...).
+1) Download the Neuropsydia folder from this github and place it whenever you want (USB keys can be a good location...).

 2) Go to the Neuropsydia folder.
 Right-click on Launcher.py, click on "Open With" and then go to your folder where WinPython is installed.
 Double click on "WinPython Interpreter.exe".